 More than half of the time someone uses the internet is on a mobile device.
-But just because the trend is there, doesn’t mean you have spend hours bloating your site or web app with features for mobile devices.
+But just because the trend is there, doesn’t mean you have spent hours bloating your site or web app with features for mobile devices.

 Company time – dev, marketing, product, support – is precious.
 Use data to back up your decisions.

-You may find that less people than you thought used your site on a mobile device.
+You may find that fewer people than you thought used your site on a mobile device.
 From here, you need to determine if this is because your site isn’t particularly mobile friendly or because people prefer to use your site on a desktop.

 How would you find this out?
 The old fashioned way – ask them!

 Do you want to dig deeper into your customer?
-Pulse Real User Monitoring allows you to see exactly how individuals are moving through your app so you can put your resources where they count.
+Raygun Real User Monitoring allows you to see exactly how individuals are moving through your app so you can put your resources where they count.

 Trial Real User Monitoring for 14 days here and ship with confidence.